Why an abortion law ruling trigged mass protests in Poland

 With society in upheaval, people are discussing ways out.

-President Andrzej Duda on Friday proposed a bill that would allow abortions in cases where the fetus is so deformed that it could not survive after birth, but ban them for Down syndrome.
+President Andrzej Duda on Friday proposed a bill that would allow abortions in cases where the fetus is so damaged that it could not survive after birth, but ban them for Down syndrome.

 Women’s rights activists and opposition politicians immediately condemned that idea.